itsmesrujan/AI_EXPLORER/README.md

 __AI-Powered AI Concept Explorer - A Desktop Based Application__

+This application is developed to demonstrate various AI/ML concepts.

 _[More detail specification including code/technical documentation is in progress]_

 __Instructions to run__